WangYuanMike/NTU_ML_Foundation/SVM.md

 ## [SVM primal problem](https://www.csie.ntu.edu.tw/~htlin/mooc/doc/201_handout.pdf)
 ### What
-- A linear binary classification model whic can find the "fattest" hyperplane as decision boundary
+- Support Vector Machine(SVM) is a linear binary classification model whic can find the "fattest" hyperplane as decision boundary
+- Support Vector is the data instance which lie on the margin, i.e. the one which has the minimum distance to the hyperplane
 ### Why
 - Simple but powerful model with good explainability
 - Better generalization performance than other linear model because of large margin (large margin -> limited number of hyperplanes -> smaller VC dimension -> good resistance to overfitting)
 - Fast to train (using LIBLINEAER, LIBSVM, or sklearn.SVC)
-- Light model with sparse solution (number of support vectors are usually very small, and they are the only relevant data instances for computing weight and bias of hyperplane) -> easy for deployment and predict
+- Linear model -> easy to deploy and predict
 ### How
 - Maximize the distance of the data instance that is closest to the hyperplane
   - get the unit normal vector of deciding hyperplane (**w**)